julienbrandoit/ImplementedPapers/README.md

 > I re-implemented the GLOW model and reproduced the experiments (conditional and unconditional) on the CIFAR-10 dataset.

+4. **[AUTO-ENCODING VARIATIONAL BAYES](papers/auto-encoding_variational_bayes/VAE.md)**, Diederik P. Kingma, Max Welling; 2013; [arXiv](https://arxiv.org/abs/1312.6114)

+> Auto-Encoding Variational Bayes (VAE) introduces a deep generative model that combines variational inference with deep learning.
+VAE aims to learn a latent variable model by maximizing a lower bound on the log marginal likelihood.
+This approach allows for efficient and scalable learning of complex distributions, making it a popular choice for generative modeling tasks.

+> I re-implemented the VAE model and reproduced the experiments on the MNIST dataset using a 20-D latent space.
+I also compare the score of the Adagrad optimizer (originally used in the paper) with the score of the Adam optimizer.
+Finally I explore the learned latent space by linear interpolation and decoding.

 ...
 To be continued :-D

 ## License